akka/akka/akka-docs/src/main/paradox/extending-akka.md

 Java
 :  @@snip [ExtensionDocTest.java](/akka-docs/src/test/java/jdocs/extension/ExtensionDocTest.java) { #imports #extension }

-Then we need to create an `ExtensionId` for our extension so we can grab a hold of it.
+Then we need to create an @apidoc[ExtensionId](actor.ExtensionId) for our extension so we can grab a hold of it.

 Scala
 :  @@snip [ExtensionDocSpec.scala](/akka-docs/src/test/scala/docs/extension/ExtensionDocSpec.scala) { #extensionid }